 Let’s see an example.

 We like to use this classic image to start us off and you may have seen it before.
 The face vs vase scenario!
-Some of you may see 2 faces, some of you may see a vase in the middle.
+Some of you may see 2 faces, and some of you may see a vase in the middle.
 Your eye is flipping between the two images and if they weren’t before, you are doing it now.
-This means you are able to see positive and negative space.
+This means you can practice the good foreshortening there are gritty positive and negative space.

 Let’s see this image reversed.